capcodigital/devops-maturity/guidelines/culture/team-health.md

 * To ensure that the implementation of CD and DevOps is successful
 * To break down silos and barriers
-* To implement the much-needed changes throughout your organization
+* To implement the much-needed changes throughout your organisation
 * To have a forum to share thoughts, suggestions, observations, worries, and news
 * To surface details and facts that otherwise would have been missed or stayed hidden